core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This section defines the actual KUDOS procedure performed by two peers to update their OSCORE keying material.
 Before starting KUDOS, the two peers share the OSCORE Security Context CTX\_OLD.
 Once completed the KUDOS execution, the two peers agree on a newly established OSCORE Security Context CTX\_NEW.

 In particular, each peer contributes by generating a fresh value R1 or R2, and providing it to the other peer.
-The byte string concatenation of the two values, hereafter denoted as R1 \| R2, is used as input N by the updateCtx() function, in order to derive the new OSCORE Security Context CTX\_NEW.
+Furthermore, X1 and X2 are the values of the 'x' byte specified in the OSCORE option of the first and second KUDOS message, respectively.
+The byte string concatenation of the values, hereafter denoted as R1 \| R2, is used as input N, and the concatenation X1 \ X2 is used as input X by the updateCtx() function in order to derive the new OSCORE Security Context CTX\_NEW.
 As for any new OSCORE Security Context, the Sender Sequence Number and the replay window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).

 Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, that peer MUST use CTX\_NEW to protect outgoing non KUDOS messages.